Bleu charrette is a pigment preparation created by Ocres de France in 2019.

 Maximum dosage : The maximum dosage is 10% compared to the binder used.
 Above 10% it is recommended to incorporate fixators and adjuvant (lime use).

 These renderings can be similar for any white base mixed with this pigment.
-However, differences will be possible for the use of paints more or less loaded with titanium dioxide (white pigment), which will give a final color more or less light.
+However, differences could be possible depending on the binder used, the support and/or the application technique used, which will give a final color more or less light.
+The mixing possibilities are endless, while respecting the maximum dosage.

-If you want to lighten a pigment, before coloring a transparent binder (linseed oil, wax, acryling binder, caparol...), you can mix it with blanc Tiona 595 (white Tiona).
+If you want to lighten a pigment, before coloring a transparent binder (linseed oil, wax, acryling binder, caparol, flour, etc), you can mix it with blanc Tiona (= white Tiona).

 Color : sky blue slightly pulling toward gray mixed with a white binder.